Get,

 • It may show anti-depressant properties3

-Potential Uses of Nutmeg
+Potential Uses of Nutmeg:

-Potential uses of Nutmeg for the Brain:
+Potential uses of Nutmeg for the Brain

-Nutmeg (Jaiphal) might acts as a stimulant for the brain and helps in reducing stress.
+Nutmeg (Jaiphal) might acts as a stimulant for the brain and help in reducing stress.
 It can aid in mental activities.
-It may help in improving concentration and might enhance the blood circulation to the brain.
+It may help in improving concentration and might enhance blood circulation to the brain.
 It is essential to consume nutmeg in moderation as an excess of it can lead to delirium.2 Due to the risk involved with nutmeg it is advisable to have it only when prescribed by a qualified doctor.

-Potential Uses of Nutmeg for the Heart:
+Potential Uses of Nutmeg for the Heart

 Also Read: Indian Diet Chart for Heart Patients

-Potential Uses of Nutmeg for the Kidney and Liver:
+Potential Uses of Nutmeg for the Kidney and Liver

 Nutmeg oil might work as a tonic for the liver, due to its ability to eliminate toxins.
 It might aid in managing kidney infections and can help with kidney stones.2 Further studies are needed to understand the exact effect of nutmeg on humans.
 You must consume nutmeg only if prescribed.